barealek/MiniLink/README.md

 ⚡ Fast - 🪶 Lightweight - 📋 Open Source

-miniLink is a fast, easy deployable URL shortener service.
+miniLink is a fast, easily deployable URL shortener service.

 miniLink is written in Go, using the Fiber framework for easy path parameters.
 The front end is written in Svelte and Tailwind.
-It uses MongoDB to store the different shortened links. miniLink uses Cloudflared to expose the app
+It uses MongoDB to store the different shortened links.

 [Preview Service](#preview-service)
 •